-Note: When exporting a configuration, the passwords are excluded.
-After importing, manually add the passwords.
+- When you export a configuration, the passwords are excluded.
+After importing, manually add the passwords. - UCF, configuration bundles, and application files are not part of an exported configuration.

 Importing files to the resource library

 The resource library is a collection of firmware files, CA certificates, and application packages that are imported to MVE.
 These files can be associated with one or more configurations.